RedPitaya/Documentation/appsFeatures/examples/i2c.rst

 Description
 ***********

-This example demonstrates communication with the EEPROM memory on red pitaya using the I2C protocol.
-The code below writes a message to a given address inside the EEPROM and then prints the entire content of EEPROM.
+This example demonstrates communication with the EEPROM memory on the Red Pitaya using the I2C protocol.
+The code below writes a message to a given address inside the EEPROM and then prints the entire content of the EEPROM.

 Required hardware
 *****************